 The history of ‘personality disorder’ services is problematic to say the least.
-The very concept of ‘personality disorder’ is under heavy fire and services are often expensive and ineffective.
-Many service users report feeling that they have been lied to, stigmatised and excluded.
-Yet while there are inevitably challenges involved in working with a population that can be complex, demanding and destructive, creative networks of learning do exist – people who are striving to provide progressive, compassionate services for and with this client group.
+The very concept is under fire, services are often expensive and ineffective, and many service users report feeling that they have been deceived, stigmatised and excluded.
+Yet while there are, inevitably, serious (and often destructive) relational challenges involved in the work, creative networks of learning do exist – professionals who are striving to provide progressive, compassionate services for and with this client group.

 Working Effectively with ‘Personality Disorder’ shares this knowledge, articulating an alternative way of working that acknowledges the contemporary debate around diagnosis, reveals flawed assumptions underlying current approaches, and argues for services that work more positively, more holistically and with a wider, more socially focused agenda.

 - clinical psychologists, psychiatrists, and other practitioners and managers working in specialist personality disorder community and inpatient services;

 - practitioners and commissioners of services concerned with new models of care and/or serving other complex client groups;

 - policy makers and senior executives working in the field of mental health and concerned with high need/high impact and/or high-risk populations;

 - prison governors and other leaders of criminal justice services.

 SECTION 1: CONTEMPORARY AND CRITICAL PERSPECTIVES ON ‘PERSONALITY DISORDER’

 - Life and Labels: Some Personal Thoughts about Personality Disorder (Sue Sibbald);